This is a complete guide to mergers and acquisitions (M&A).

 A horizontal merger is a merger occurring between companies producing and selling similar goods or offering similar services.
 In other words, Horizontal Merger is a merger between competing firms.
 Horizontal merger raises competition concerns as they usually increase concentration levels in a relevant market.

-A real-world example of a horizontal merger is the merger between Newmont Mining Corp and Goldcorp since both entities carry mining businesses.
+A real-life example of a horizontal merger is the merger between The US Newmont Mining Corp when merged with Canadian counterpart Goldcorp Inc in April 2019 to form a new entity named Newmont Goldcorp since both entities carry mining businesses.

 A vertical merger is a merger occurring between firms operating at different stages of production.
 Vertical Mergers usually increase economic efficiency, although they may sometimes have anticompetitive effects.